Doing Business in Ecuador

 For more detailed information see: Ecuador Commercial Guide for US Companies (pdf 598kb)

-Ecuador’s trade policy has been unpredictable recently, with the government of this dollarized, petroleum-based economy searching for ways to improve its trade balance.
-Following the imposition of safeguards in January 2009 (which were removed in July 2010), the government sought to decrease imports and promote exports through a new Production Code that includes a variety of measures such as import substitution, enforcement of standards and sanitary and phytosanitary requirements, and investment incentives.
-Historically, Ecuador has faced a number of challenges, including political instability (although the current president has served five years), corruption, and unpredictability of government policies affecting trade and investment.
+The Production Code includes a variety of measures such as import substitution, enforcement of standards, sanitary and phytosanitary requirements, and investment incentives.
+In December 2013, Ecuador enacted technical regulations on imports which impacted a wide variety of consumer goods.
+The regulations require exporters to obtain conformity assessment certifications from entities accredited by the Ecuadorian Accreditation Organism (OAE).
+In many cases a certificate is required for each and every shipment.
+Historically, Ecuador has faced a number of challenges, including political instability (although the current president has served since 2007), corruption, and unpredictability of government policies affecting trade and investment.
 U.S. companies should also be aware that the business cultures can vary greatly between the highlands (centered in Quito, the political capital) and the coast (centered in Guayaquil, traditionally the business capital).

 Despite these cautionary notes, Ecuador remains a market with significant potential for U.S. firms.
-Following Ecuador’s economic crisis in the late 1990s, it adopted the U.S. dollar as legal tender in 2000.
-Ecuadorian consumers are favorably disposed to the quality of U.S. products, with nearly a quarter of imports deriving from the U.S., Ecuador’s largest trade partner.
+Ecuadorian consumers are favorably disposed to the quality of U.S. products, with 31.7% of imports deriving from the U.S. (Jan-Dec 2014).
+The U.S. is Ecuador’s largest trade partner with $19.02 billion of bilateral trade in 2014 (USITC).

 Investors: Getting Started